List of Digimon Adventure characters: Digital World

 Homeostasis is a digital lifeform and one of the host computers that run the Digital World.
 First appearing in Adventure, it possessed Kari to show the DigiDestined the history of the Digital World.

-In the Digimon Adventure tri films, Homeostasis is the one who had the Digimon of the original DigiDestined digivolved to the Harmonious Ones during a losing battle against the Dark Masters.
-While the DigiDestined consider Homeostasis an ally, they eventually realize the being does not share their ideals and acts only to protect the Digital World at any cost.
+In the Digimon Adventure tri films, Homeostasis is the one who had the Digimon of the original DigiDestined digivolve to the Harmonious Ones during a losing battle against the Dark Masters.
+While the DigiDestined originally consider Homeostasis an ally, they eventually realize the being does not share their ideals and acts only to protect the Digital World at any cost.
 Homeostasis later forces King Drasil to shut down after Ordinemon's defeat for the program's role in the crisis.